 With growing urbanization comes an increased demand for real estate and rising prices.
 This doesn’t bode well for conventional parking spaces that occupy large chunks of land.
-On the other hand, a robotic parking garage can accommodate twice as many vehicles in the same amount of space, essentially using the same technology employed by automated warehouses (Amazon, FedEx etc.) for increasing efficiency.
+On the other hand, a robotic parking system can accommodate twice as many vehicles in the same amount of space, essentially using the same technology employed by automated warehouses (Amazon, FedEx, etc.) for increasing efficiency.

 Let’s look at what makes such parking systems especially ‘smart’:

 Robotic garages eliminate the need for a driver to walk a long distance to reach the vehicle.
 Instead, they simply drop off the vehicle at a drive-in entry cabin and pick it up from a pick-up zone.
 Because the storage area isn’t open to the general public (unlike a conventional parking space), the risk of theft or vandalism is nonexistent.
 Thus, the parking experience is comparable to valet parking with the valet runners being replaced with technology.

 Robotic garages need narrower spaces than conventional parking facilities since drivers don’t need to get in and out of cars.
 The ceiling can also be lower for the same reason.
 Vehicles can be parked inches away from each other, with no need for staircases, elevators, or ramps.

 A robotic garage system allows for door-to-door and bumper-to-bumper parking, thus saving a huge amount of space.
 In fact, robotic garages take 30-50% less land to build than a conventional garage, accommodating twice the number of vehicles in the same space.
 For developers, land acquisition costs decrease significantly.
 The additional land could be used to develop trading, workplace, and residential units i.e. more profitable projects.